-- 22.1 The Student Forum shall call and co-ordinate Open Meetings, where requested to do so in accordance with the Bye-Laws. - 22.2 Any matter may be discussed at an Open Meeting which may provide guidance to and scrutinise the Student Forum and the charity trustees.
-Those present at any Open Meeting shall count as a quorum.
-A written report of each Open Meeting shall be provided to the Student Forum and to the charity trustees. - 22.3 At an Open Meeting, which has a quorum of 3% of Members, the Open Meeting may pass a resolution by simple majority to call a referendum to determine any matter.
+- 22.1 The Student Forum and its sub-committees (if any) shall call and co-ordinate Open Meetings, where requested to do so in accordance with the Bye-Laws. - 22.2 Any matter may be discussed at an Open Meeting which may provide guidance to and scrutinise the Student Forum and the charity trustees.
+Subject to clause 22.3 below, those present at any Open Meeting shall count as a quorum.
+A written report of each Open Meeting shall be provided to the Student Forum and to the charity trustees. - 22.3 At an Open Meeting, which has a quorum of 50 Members, the Open Meeting may pass a resolution by simple majority to call a referendum to determine any matter.
 Such referendum shall be held in accordance with the referenda procedures set out in the Bye-Laws.